Hinkley Point A nuclear power station: Turbine failure

 The importance of materials design and the understanding of grain boundaries was highlighted during the operation of Hinkley Point.
 In 1969 there was a catastrophic failure of the Hinkley Point 'A' turbine-generator at near normal speeds (3,200 rev/min).
 The interaction of fragments of the burst disc and the shaft caused the adjacent disc to burst almost immediately afterwards, and in the general disruption that followed another disc disintegrated completely and the entire unit was irreparably damaged.
 This is thought to be the first catastrophic failure of a turbine-generator in Britain.
 The characteristics of the material from which the burst discs were made were a contributory factor in the failure.
 The 3 Cr-Mo steel made by the a.0.h. process was temper embrittled during slow furnace cooling after heat treatment and therefore had poor fracture toughness, i.e. low tolerance of very sharp crack-like defects in highly stressed regions.
 Such material can of course be used quite safely in highly stressed regions in the absence of cracks.
 A material of higher fracture toughness would have tolerated larger cracks without succumbing to their unstable propagation, and the failure would have been postponed if not avoided.
 At the time of the manufacture of these discs, it was not possible to quantify the effect of embrittlement on the material's ability to tolerate small cracks in the most highly stressed regions.
 The reason for the failure was down to transport of phosphor towards the grain boundaries which embrittled the chromium steel causing it to fail.

 Closure and decommissioning

 Both reactors were shut down in April 1999 to carry out reinforcement work following a Nuclear Installations Inspectorate Periodic Safety Review.
 Reactor 2 was returned to service in September 1999, but shut down on 3 December 1999 because of newly identified uncertainties in the reactor pressure vessel material properties.
-Because of the cost of remedying these problems, it was announced on 23 May 2000 that Hinkley Point A would be shut down.
+Examinations at a sister site identified irregularities in weld materials on various reactor penetrations.
+To access and test these materials at Hinkley Point would require bespoke remote access (robotics possibly) and a timescale exceeding a year.
+Also at this time an expensive project was underway to thermally lag the exterior of the steel pressure vessel to improve thermal efficiency.
+The cost of this impending project required a guaranteed operating extension for an acceptable ROI.
+Because of the cost of remedying these problems, and with no guarantees of a timely solution, Magnox announced on 23 May 2000 that Hinkley Point A would be shut down.

 Hinkley Point A was one of 11 Magnox nuclear power stations commissioned in the United Kingdom between 1956 and 1971.
 During its 35 years of operation, Hinkley Point A generated more than 103 TWh of electricity, giving a lifetime load factor against design of 34%.

-The ongoing decommissioning process is being managed by Nuclear Decommissioning Authority subsidiary Magnox Ltd.
+The ongoing decommissioning process and site works are being managed by Nuclear Decommissioning Authority subsidiary Nuclear Restoration Services.